What is a Live Streaming App?

 Live Streaming with Mux, Stream, & Flutter: This technical blog walks you through the basic pipeline of streaming development and includes the code you will need to complete your Flutter project.

-Building Interactive Live Streaming Apps: This demo focuses on how the right CDN can deliver seamless interactive experiences for massive audiences by managing signal acquisition/ingest, latency, interactivity, and scaling in the cloud.
+Building Interactive Live Streaming Apps: This demo focuses on how the right CDN can deliver seamless interactive experiences for massive audiences by managing signal acquisition/ingest, low latency, interactivity, and scaling in the cloud.

 1. How do I make a streaming app for free?